 Let’s define these concepts before we get any further:

 Think of marketing as the overarching umbrella.
-It encompasses all of the strategies, activities, campaigns, messaging and online outreach that your brand executes to expand audience awareness of the business and its offerings.
+It encompasses all of the strategies, activities, campaigns, messaging and online outreach that your brand executes to expand audience awareness of your brand logo, the business and its offerings.
 Marketing efforts include industry and audience research to make sure the brand is leveraging the right messaging in each ad, blog, one-sheet, eBook and other collateral.

 Advertising is just a single strategy under the umbrella of marketing, typically with the purpose of calling attention to and/or educating the company’s audience about a certain product or offering.
 Advertising is also typically an ongoing process, where goals include boosting customer loyalty and raising awareness around the brand’s service portfolio.